-About Ginseng Seed Propagation
+About Ginseng Propagation

-Ginseng is purported to have a variety of health benefits.
-It is commonly found dried in health food or supplement stores but getting hold of fresh roots can be difficult unless you have a good Asian market nearby.
+The sweet licorice flavor of the herb makes it a popular and expensive commodity.
+Ginseng is also purported to have various health benefits and is essential for various Asian medicines.
+It is commonly found dried in health food or supplement stores, but getting hold of fresh roots can be tricky unless you have a good Asian market nearby.

-Tips on Germinating Ginseng Seeds
+Stratifying Ginseng Seeds

-How to Plant Ginseng Seeds
+How to Plant and Care for Ginseng Seeds